Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-55-reinvention.md

 "No. *My* idea," Vemik said, and the lash of his tail showed just how strongly he felt about that.
 "I didn’t get the idea from the Humans, I thought it up myself!
 It wasn’t hard, it’s just a big steel bow!"

 Yan gave him a cunning look.
-"But a Human word for your idea…"
+"But a Human word for your idea..."

 "Humans are an older *spee-shees.* They’ve had longer to have the same ideas."
 Vemik handed the bellows off to the care of his apprentice and stepped out of the forge.
 The smoke in there had darkened his skin almost black, and he licked his palm to clean the worst of it from around his eyes.
 "I thought, if this idea works, they’ll have done it too and they’ll have a word for it.
 So I followed Jooyun, and I listened."